spierala/mini-rx-store/projects/mini-rx-store/README.md

 // Run the effect
 deleteProductFn(123);
 ```
 The code above creates a MiniEffect for _deleting a product_ from the list.
-Therefore this API call `this.productService.deleteProduct(productId)` needs to be performed.
+The API call `this.productService.deleteProduct(productId)` is the side effect which needs to be performed.
-`createMiniEffect` returns a function which can be called later with an optional payload to start the MiniEffect.
+`createMiniEffect` returns a function which can be called later with an optional payload to start the MiniEffect (see `deleteProductFn(123)`).

 `createMiniEffect` takes 2 arguments:
+   * **`effectName: string`**:
-   * `effectName: string`: ID which needs to be unique per feature.
+   ID which needs to be unique per feature.
 That ID will also show up in the logging (Redux Dev Tools / JS console).

-   * `effectFn: (payload: Observable<PayLoadType>) => Observable<Action>`: With the `effectFn` you can access the `payload` Observable.
-That Observable is triggered by MiniRx as soon as the Effect is started (e.g. by calling ` deleteProductFn(123)`).
+   * **`effectFn: (payload$: Observable<PayLoadType>) => Observable<Action>`**:
+   With the `effectFn` you can access the `payload$` Observable.
+   That Observable emits as soon as the Effect is started (e.g. by calling ` deleteProductFn(123)`).
-   You can directly `pipe` on the `payload$` Observable and do the usual RxJS things to run the actual Side Effect (`mergeMap`, `switchMap` etc).
+   You can directly `pipe` on the `payload$` Observable to access the payload value and do the usual RxJS things to run the actual Side Effect (`mergeMap`, `switchMap` etc).

-   Also a MiniEffect needs to return a new Action as soon as the Side Effect did its job.
+   Also a MiniEffect needs to return a new Action as soon as the side effect did its job.
-   `effectFn` returns that new Action.
+   `effectFn` needs to return that new Action.
    You can return any Action of type `Action`.
 Or you can return `this.feature.SetStateAction`...

-   `SetStateAction` is available on the `MiniFeature` instance.
+   **`SetStateAction`** is available on the `MiniFeature` instance.
 Use it to update the feature state directly without creating any custom Actions.
    Its payload is a mapping function which gives you access to the current feature state.
 Inside of that function you can compose the new feature state.
-   Feature State is updated when the MiniEffect dispatches `SetStateAction`.

 ### FYI
+Also the simplified API sets on Redux:
-Behind the scenes the `MiniFeature` creates a default reducer and a default action in order to update the feature state.
+Behind the scenes `MiniFeature` is creating a default reducer and a default action in order to update the feature state.
-When you use `setState()` or dispatch the `SetStateAction` then the default action is dispatched and the default reducer will update the feature state for you.
+When you use `setState()` or `SetStateAction` MiniRx dispatches the default action and the default reducer will update the feature accordingly.

 See the default Action in the Redux Dev Tools: